MaastrichtU-IDS/get-started-with-docker/README.md

     * `read:packages`: download container images from GitHub Container Registry
     * `write:packages`: publish container images to GitHub Container Registry
     * `delete:packages`: delete specified versions of private or public container images from GitHub Container Registry
-1. You might want to store this token in a safe place, as you will not be able to retrieve it later (you can still delete it, and create a new token easily)
+1. You might want to store this token in a safe place, as you will not be able to retrieve it later on github.com (you can still delete it, and create a new token easily if you lose your token)
 1. 👨‍💻 Login to the GitHub Container Registry in your terminal (change `USERNAME` and `ACCESS_TOKEN` to yours):

 ```bash